theupdateframework/tuf-conformance/clients/README.md

 # Client implementation wrappers

-The conformance tests uses a type called `ClientRunner` which represents the client-side of the conformance test suite and implements methods that are useful for the tests.
+The conformance tests use a type called `ClientRunner` which represents the client-side of the conformance test suite and implements methods that are useful for the tests.
 The goal of the `ClientRunner` is to carry out high-level tasks that are useful to test the TUF specification, for example:

 1. Update local metadata
 2. Download target file